 ACDI/VOCA’s programming in the Philippines’ Autonomous Region of Muslim Mindanao (ARMM) also focused on vulnerable women and children.
 The region’s hundreds of islands and islets make access to health care difficult.
 ACDI/VOCA addressed this challenge through our “Floating Clinic”—a boat equipped with an onboard health clinic that delivers mother- and child-centric health services to hard-to-reach islands.

 From Meeting Acute Health Needs to Making Long-term Gains

 Whether working in an emergency setting or one of chronic hunger and poverty, ACDI/VOCA’s programs always keep the long-view in sight: sustained health and economic growth for communities and people.

 ACDI/VOCA health and nutrition programs use training, technical assistance and public information campaigns to promote positive health and behavior change environments so that even once a program ends, people will consume more nutritious foods and practice better health and hygiene habits to maintain their health.

-For example, our staff in Haiti teaches smallholder farmers—many who are part of our PM2A program—new farming techniques which help them revitalize their farm plots to feed their families and earn money.
-In addition, we have trained hundreds of health staff in Haiti and formed care groups and water and sanitation committees, which will be active long after the program ends.
+For example, our staff in Haiti taught smallholder farmers—many who were part of our PM2A program—new farming techniques which helped them revitalize their farm plots to feed their families and earn money.
+In addition, we trained hundreds of health staff in Haiti and formed care groups and water and sanitation committees.

 To achieve long-term improved health services and delivery in the Philippines, our program worked closely with regional and provincial governments, health boards, and other officials on public health plans and policies.
 In its first year, the project facilitated the development of provincial investment plans for health in each province.
 In the second year, the project established a contraceptive self-reliance policy.